ethanmontana/Solar-Still/README.md

 ### Structure

-Using object oriented programming and scripting
+Combination of object oriented programming and scripting

 Written in Matlab